myoortcloud/edx-platform/docs/en_us/course_authors/source/developing_course/understanding_units.rst

 Students never see a unit that is in the state Draft (Never Published).

-If the state is Published or Draft (Unpublished Changes), students see the unit if the following conditions are met:
+If the state is Published or Draft (Unpublished Changes), students see the last published version of the unit if the following conditions are met:

 * The release date for the containing section and subsection has passed.
 LINK TO RELEASE DATES.